kosli-dev/cli/docs/rst/merkely_report_env_k8s.rst

      - yes
      - the unique identifier of the source infrastructure of the report (e.g. the K8S cluster/namespace name).
 If not set, it is defaulted to environment name.
    * - MERKELY_KUBECONFIG
-     - no
+     - yes
-     - kubeconfig path for the target cluster Defaults to :code:`/Users/simonmerkely/.kube/config`.
+     - kubeconfig path for the target cluster
    * - MERKELY_MAX_API_RETRIES
      - no
      - how many times should API calls be retried when the API host is not reachable.
 Defaults to :code:`3`.